clickbar/dot-diver/README.md

 }
 ```

-You will get auto completion again, as soon as you typed the path to the nested object, e.g. `b.`.
+You will get autocompletion again, as soon as you typed the path to the nested object, e.g. `b.`.

 <br>

 ### ❗ Why are my paths truncated inside an array?

 Your paths are not truncated.
-Typescript will still validate them.
+TypeScript will still validate them.
 Some IDEs have problems with displaying `children.${number}` paths.
 If you can, define the array as an tuple.
-This will include all paths in the auto completion.
+This will include all paths in the autocompletion.

 <br>

 ### ❗ I get the error "Type instantiation is excessively deep and possibly infinite.ts(2589)"

-This happens if typescript reaches its maximum depth limit.
+This happens if TypeScript reaches its maximum depth limit.
 This library should prevent this, but it can still happen if a object has a lot of cyclic dependencies.\
 For example:

 ```typescript